wso2/docs-is/en/docs/guides/identity-lifecycles/delete-users.md

 # Delete an Existing User

-This section guides you through deleting an exisiting user in WSO2 Identity Server.
+This section guides you through deleting an existing user in WSO2 Identity Server.

 !!! warning
 	Deleting a user cannot be undone.